Sunday, 29 April 2018

 It's almost time for Beltane again!
 This year it's on a Tuesday (1st May), although some celebrate it on 30th April, so in that case it's tomorrow. :) I believe that some people consider sabbats to last from sundown to sundown.
 So Beltane would start at sunset on 30th April and finish at sunset on 1st May.
 It's also called May Eve.

 Note: If you're in the Northern Hemipshere it's time for Samhain!
 Check out my Samhain Celebration posts here:

 This year here are more ideas for celebrating and I thought I'd also include some ideas for May Day, the modern counterpart which is still celebrated in many places, including the UK.
-The first Monday in May in the spring Bank Holiday here; this year it's 7th May.
+The first Monday in May in the Early May Bank Holiday here; this year it's 7th May.